galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/setting-up-galasa-project.md

 The parent project establishes all the dependencies for the sub-projects/modules.
 It builds all the modules in the order of the dependencies - it builds the Manager module before the test projects that use it.

-For simplicity, it is assumed that your will only have one version of a test in production at any one time.
+For simplicity, it is assumed that you will only have one version of a test in production at any one time.
 However, by establishing different versions of your tests, you can have test streams with different versions of the same test project.
 For the purposes of the forthcoming example, the version of all projects is set to `0.1.0-SNAPSHOT`.
 The `SNAPSHOT` element forces Galasa to run with the absolute latest copy of your built test project.

 ## Setting up the filesystem